TPC Blog

 FWC - Fair Work Commission

-An independent national workplace relations tribunal that maintains employment and wage standards and assists in resolving issues in the workplace.
+This is an independent national workplace relations tribunal that maintains employment and wage standards and assists in resolving issues in the workplace.

 GHP - Group Health Plan